ande3577/redmine_customize_notification/README.markdown

 ![account notification settings](assets/images/mail_settings.png "Notification settings in My Account")

+The plugin settings contains a list of default fields.
+If a user selects "Restore default fields" these settings will be loaded.

 ## License

 This program is free software: you can redistribute it and/or modify